To all our church family…

 - We have already this week have an amazing story of generosity and provision for one family through the Blessings Fund and it has meant so much.

-- UPDATE on this… as of 23rd March we had £3,500 of extra donations come in from church members which we are beginning to distribute.
+- UPDATE on this… as of 10th April we had over £9000 (including gift aid) of extra donations come in from church members which we are beginning to distribute.
 This is an amazing encouragement and visible sign of the church being the church at this time.
 Thank you so much to all who have given generously and please do let us know if you are in need.

 SERVING our Community